kandashi/Border-Control/README.md

 External border offset changeable.

 Color gradient reads actor HP and returns a color between the two provided colors.
-(Currently dnd5e only)
+(Currently dnd5e only, I can provide more options if requested)
+Temp HP gradient moves up from the "full hp" color towards a defined color, maxing out at 1/2 hpMax.

 This also fixes the current disposition bug: https://gitlab.com/foundrynet/foundryvtt/-/issues/4352